Argentina opens probe into blackout causes

-Argentina has opened an inquiry into what caused a massive blackout that left nearly 50 million people without power, Energy Minister Gustavo Lopetegui said Monday.
+Argentina announced an inquiry into the causes of a massive blackout that left nearly 50 million people without power as Energy Minister Gustavo Lopetegui admitted Monday it may take two weeks for the full picture to emerge.

+President Mauricio Macri's center-right government still does not know what caused the problem, more than 24 hours after the outage left nearly all of Argentina and Uruguay and, briefly, parts of Paraguay in darkness.

+Power to most areas was restored by late Sunday but Macri, who has targeted utilities like electricity for price hikes as part of his market friendly reforms, came in for heavy criticism on Monday.

-Technical data from the "black boxes" of two companies responsible for electricity supply will be examined in depth, and the results of the investigation would be published in 15 days, Lopetegui said on Argentine radio.
+Lopetegui meanwhile told Argentine radio that technical data from the "black boxes" of two companies responsible for electricity supply would be examined in depth, but the results of their investigation would not be known for about 15 days.

 "Thousands of pieces of data" from the two companies, Cammesa and Transener, would have to be analyzed, he said.

-The government still does not know what caused the problem, more than 24 hours after the outage.

-"The two companies have to provide the report of what happened over the next 72 hours, with that information Cammesa will provide a report of what happened until 7:07 am, and in 15 days we will know what was the sequence of events that caused the blackout," Lopetegui told Radio La Red.
+"The two companies have to provide the report of what happened over the next 72 hours, with that information Cammesa will provide a report of what happened until 7:07 am, and in 15 days we will know what was the sequence of events that caused the blackout," Lopetegui told Radio La Red, referring to the time when the massive power failure occurred.

-Electricity supply was cut off early Sunday to 44 million people in Argentina and 3.5 million in neighboring Uruguay.
-The blackout lasted more than 10 hours.
-Power was gradually restored through the day.

 Investigations have so far focused on the electrical supply system from Yacyreta, a hydroelectric dam on the border with Paraguay.